NitishAroraKPMG/learn-kubernetes/day1-exercise.md

 </details>

-8. Check the status of the pod created
+8. Check the status of nginx-secret pod.

 <details>